secondarctic/secondarctic/README.md

 - 🌱 I’m currently learning **Next.js and Python**

-- 👨‍💻 There are a few live demos of my projects available at [imattking.dev](https://imattking.dev)

 - 💻 Some of my application testing and other sandboxes can be seen on my [Codepen](https://codepen.io/secondarctic)

-- 📸 If you're interested in seeing a few of my photographs you can do that here: [imattking.com](https://imattking.com)

 - 📫 How to reach me: **second-arctic@outlook.com**